maths/caa-research-agenda/index.md

 In this manuscript, we summarise the process used to create the research agenda, and give an overview of the themes:

-> Kinnear, G., Jones, I., Sangwin, C., Alarfaj, M., Davies, B., Fearn, S., Foster, C., Heck, A., Henderson, K., Hunt, T., Iannone, P., Kontorovich, I., Larson, N., Lowe, T., Meyer,J. C., O’Shea, A., Rowlett, P., Sikurajapathi, I., & Wong, T (2021).
-A collaboratively-derived research agenda for e-assessment in university mathematics. <https://doi.org/10.35542/osf.io/ztnyd>
+> Kinnear, G., Jones, I., Sangwin, C., Alarfaj, M., Davies, B., Fearn, S., Foster, C., Heck, A., Henderson, K., Hunt, T., Iannone, P., Kontorovich, I., Larson, N., Lowe, T., Meyer, J. C., O’Shea, A., Rowlett, P., Sikurajapathi, I., & Wong, T. (2022).
+A Collaboratively-Derived Research Agenda for E-assessment in Undergraduate Mathematics. _International Journal of Research in Undergraduate Mathematics Education_. <https://doi.org/10.1007/s40753-022-00189-6>